 The trip to Mahabaleshwar was spur of the moment and an 8 hour bus ride away.
 I really had to poop but the only option was a squatty potty with a bucket beside it.
 The bucket was full of visibly dirty water with no fresh water nearby (including sink) so I got back on the bus and toughed it out.
 I feel a bit like a diva thinking back on it, but it was my first time.

 When we got there it was gorgeous.
 Hills everywhere and strawberries.
 The hotel we stayed at (Park Plaza) was incredible and we had a balcony that had a swing and had a great view.
 I was attacked* by a monkey who wanted my bottle of water.

 *Not actually.
 He came within a foot of me and I felt threatened so I threw the bottle to him.

 Trip 2 – December 2013 – 1 Month – Mumbai, Goa

 This time I was way more excited since I knew more of what to expect.
 I spent most of my time in Mumbai with the final week in Goa.
 I spent Christmas in Mumbai actually which was an interesting experience.
-There were a few places to buy trees and random restaurants had Christmas carols, but it wasn’t until I went into a mall that I saw how westernized India had truly become.
+There were a few places to buy trees and random restaurants had Christmas carols, but it wasn’t until I went into a mall that I saw how Santa-centric Christmas was in India.